Herbal Remedies for Heart Care and to Lower Down Cholesterol

 Arjun tree is a panacea remedy in cardiovascular problems.
 Arjuna capsules are made from Terminalia arjun bark extract.
 The extract contains acids (arjunic acid, gallic acid, ellagic acid and terminic acid), glycosides (arjunetin, arjunine, arjunetosides I, II, III, IV) and strong antioxidants such as flavons (arjunone, arjunolone, leteilin), tannins, oligomeric and proanthocyanidins, some minerals like magnesium, calcium, zinc and copper.
 It also possesses anti-ischemic properties.

 Very useful in treating ischemic heart diseases.
 It brings down high blood pressure, high cholesterol and high triglycerides levels.
-It is also used to treat diabetes as adjuvant to other diabetes supplements and deep vein thrombosis.

 2. Arjun Tea

 Arjun tea not only lowers blood pressure and high cholesterol levels but also strengthens heart muscles.
-Arjun tea contains natural flavonoids, antioxidants cardiac glycosides and it is rich in natural Co-enzyme Q 10 which make this tea very effective in treating heart ailments.
+Arjun tea contains natural flavonoids, antioxidants cardiac glycosides and it is rich in natural Co-enzyme Q 10 which makes this tea very effective in treating heart ailments.
 Terminalia arjuna bark extract is a panacea remedy for cardiovascular and circulatory ailments.

 Arjun tea effectively treats fatigue, blocked arteries, cardiovascular ailments, circulatory ailments and congestive heart failure.
 It improves pumping capacity of heart by providing strength to heart muscles and by strengthening the vascular system.
-It tones up and strengthens the arterial system.
-It corrects bone density.
+It tones up and strengthens the arterial system and also corrects bone density.
 Some heart related ailments such as angina, myocardial infarction, mitral regurgitation, cardiomyopathy, heart attack, coronary artery diseases and ventricular failure can be treated effectively by drinking arjun tea.
 It also regulates pitta and hence controls anger, frustration, aggression and nervousness.

 3. Total Heart Support

 It is very effective in treatment of high blood pressure, high cholesterol, blocked coronary arteries, angina, myocardial infarction, breathlessness and congestive heart failure.
 Arjuna extract strengthens the heart muscles.
 The formula also detoxifies the arteries of blockages if any.
-Brahmi and Shankhpushi has anti-anxiety properties as it relieves stress and anxiety.
+Brahmi and Shankhpushpi has anti-anxiety properties as it relieves stress and anxiety.

 Uses of Heart Care Pack